rancher/elemental-toolkit/docs/content/en/docs/Customizing/runtime_persistent_changes.md

 weight: 3
 date: 2021-09-24
 description: >
-  Applying changes to cOS images in runtime or “how to install a package in an immutable OS at runtime?”
+  Applying changes to Elemental images in runtime or “how to install a package in an immutable OS at runtime?”
 ---

-cOS and derivatives are [immutable](../../reference/immutable_rootfs) systems.
+Elemental and derivatives are [immutable](../../reference/immutable_rootfs) systems.
 That means that any change in the running OS will not persist after a reboot.

 While [configurations can be persisted](../configuration_persistency), there are occasions where installing a custom package or provide additional persistent files in the end system is needed.